dustin10/kaftui/README.md

 * View records from a topic including headers and payload value in an easy to read format. coming soon.
-* Schema Registry integration for deserializing and validating records in JSONSchema and Avro format.
-Protobuf support is under active development.
 * Pause and resume the Kafka consumer.
 * Assign all or specific partitions of the topic to the Kafka consumer.
 * Seek to a specific offset on a single or multiple partitions of the topic.